hapijs/iron/README.md

 decrypt it.
 The algorithm ensures that the message was not tampered with, and also provides a simple mechanism for password rotation.

-Current version: **3.x**
+Current version: **4.x**

-Note: 3.x and 2.x are the same exact protocol as 1.x (the version increment reflected a change in the internal error format used by the module and by the node API).
+Note: the wire protocol has not changed since 1.x (the version increments reflected a change in the internal error format used by the module and by the node API as well as other node API changes).

 [![Build Status](https://secure.travis-ci.org/hueniverse/iron.png)](http://travis-ci.org/hueniverse/iron)